 The New Debentures bear annual interest of 10% and mature on September 30, 2026 ("Maturity Date").
-Interest accrued from the date of issuance up to and including March 30, 2025, will be paid by way of issuance of common shares of the Company.
-Interest accrued following March 30, 2025, will be, at the option of the holder, paid either in cash or by way of issuance of common shares of the Company.
-The holder of a New Debenture may, at their option, at any time from March 31, 2024, and prior to the close of business on the business day immediately preceding the Maturity Date, convert all, but not less than all, of the principal amount of such New Debenture into common shares of the Company at the conversion price of USD \$0.22 per share.
+Interest accrued from the date of issuance up to and including March 30, 2025 will be paid by way of issuance of common shares of the Company.
+Interest accrued following March 30, 2025 will be, at the option of the holder, paid either in cash or by way of issuance of common shares of the Company.
+The holder of a New Debenture may, at their option, at any time from March 31, 2024 and prior to the close of business on the business day immediately preceding the Maturity Date, convert all, but not less than all, of the principal amount of such New Debenture into common shares of the Company at the conversion price of USD \$0.22 per share.
 The Company has the right, starting on March 31, 2024, with 15 days' notice, to prepay the then outstanding principal and interest due.

 The USD denominated conversion price and the prepayment option of the New Debentures represent embedded derivatives.
 The Company has elected to not separate these embedded derivatives from the underlying debt host contract, and instead, account for the entire New Debenture as a financial liability at fair value through profit or loss.
-The New Debentures were recognized at their estimated fair value at initial recognition of \$24,837,096 using a lattice binomial valuation model.
-The New Debentures were revalued at December 31, 2023 for an estimated fair value of \$24,869,560 and the Company recognized a loss of \$32,464 from the remeasurement of the fair value of the financial liability.
+The New Debentures were recognized at their estimated fair value at initial recognition using a lattice binomial valuation model, and then were revalued at the end of each reporting period, with the change in estimated fair value recognized through profit and loss.